 Providers can send most prescriptions to a pharmacy of your choice.

-Duke Health Anywhere doesn’t accept insurance, and each on-demand chat costs $49.
+Duke Health Anywhere is a service that is currently offered only on a self-pay basis, and does not accept Medicare, Medicaid, or other insurance.
+Each on-demand chat costs $59.
 Payment can be made with a credit or debit card at the time of the online visit.

 Duke Health Anywhere offers a similar experience as an in-person urgent care visit, where patients don’t see their primary care physician or other commonly seen provider.
 The online care urgent care platform is a collaboration between Duke Health, American Well, and Online Care Group.
 Duke has coordinated with Online Care Group to meet your immediate care needs with a list of providers who have an average of 15 years of medical experience.